Feasibility and stability in large Lotka Volterra systems with interaction structure: Results

 \subsection{Predator-prey interactions increase the feasibility of random ecosystems}

-The qualitative difference in how $P_{\mathrm{feas}}$ changes with $\gamma$ as $\rho$ is varied is shown analytically in Figure \ref{Pfeas_gamma_rho}.
-For a given value of $n$, when $\rho>0$ (blue) feasibility is lost at a smaller complexity compared to the case where $\rho=0$.
-However when $\rho<0$, we observe the opposite effect whereby feasibility is lost at a larger complexity than the case $\rho=0$.
+The qualitative difference in how $P_{\mathrm{feas}}$ changes with the complexity $\gamma$ as the correlation $\rho$ is varied is shown analytically in Figure \ref{Pfeas_gamma_rho}.
+For a given value of $n$, when $\rho$ is positive (blue), feasibility is lost at a smaller complexity compared to the case where $\rho=0$ (red).
+However when $\rho$ is negative (green), we observe the opposite effect whereby feasibility is lost at a larger complexity than the case $\rho=0$.